 In considering your readiness to become a foster parent, it is important to consider your support system.
 Do you have friends, family, or a faith community who will help you when situations become complicated?
 Will they open their hearts to you when you feel overwhelmed?

 It also helps to clarify your goals when you are fostering.
-You will be met with situations that are uniquely challenging, and it is important to remember that the long-term health and well-being of your child is worth seeking out alternative solutions.
+You will be met with uniquely challenging situations, and it is important to remember that the long-term health and well-being of your child are worth seeking out alternative solutions.

 How to Become a Foster Parent in Texas